Close Menu

 That, however, is a function of size.
 Azure’s $7.8bn revenue increase is roughly similar to AWS or Google Cloud.

-The outlook is still strong in terms of demand.
+The outlook is still strong on demand.
 But that means the firm has increased its spending plans by $25bn to keep up.

 This is due to memory and storage costs going up.
 And paying higher prices for the same products isn’t a good thing for Microsoft.